Backward stochastic variational inequalities on random interval: Introduction

 When the obstacles are fixed, the reflected BSDE become a particular case of BSVI of type (\ref{GBSVI 1}), by taking $\Psi$ as convex indicator of the interval defined by obstacles.
 We must mention that the solution of a BSVI belongs to the domain of the operator $\partial\Psi$ and it is reflected at the boundary of this.

-The standard work on BSVI in the finite dimensional case is that of E. Pardoux and A. R\u{a}\c{s}canu \cite{pa-ra/98}, where it is proved the existence and uniqueness of the solution $\left( Y,Z,K\right) $ for the BSVI (\ref{GBSVI 1}) with $A\equiv0$, under the following assumptions on $F:$ monotonicity with respect to $y$ (in the sense that $\langle y^{\prime }-y,F(t,y^{\prime},z)-F(t,y,z)\rangle\leq\alpha|y^{\prime}-y|^{2}$), lipschitzianity with respect to $z$ and a sublinear growth for $F\left( t,y,0\right) $.
-Moreover, it is shown that, unlike the forward case, the process $K$ is absolute continuous with respect to $dt$.
-In \cite{pa-ra/99} the same authors extend these results to the Hilbert spaces framework.
+The standard work on BSVI in the finite dimensional case is that of Pardoux and R\u{a}\c{s}canu \cite{pa-ra/98}, where it is proved the existence and uniqueness of the solution $ ( Y,Z,K ) $ for BSVI (\ref{GBSVI 1}) with $A\equiv0$, under the following assumptions on $F$: monotonicity with respect to $y$ (in the sense that $\langle y^{\prime}-y,F(t,y^{\prime },z)-F(t,y,z)\rangle\leq\alpha|y^{\prime}-y|^{2}$), Lipschitzianity with respect to $z$ and a sublinear growth for $F ( t,y,0 ) $.
+Moreover, it is shown that, unlike the forward case, the process $K$ is absolute continuous with respect to $\mathrm{d}t$.
+In Pardoux and R\u{a}\c{s}canu \cite{pa-ra/99}, the same authors extend these results to the Hilbert spaces framework.
+Afterwards, various particular cases of BSVI (\ref{GBSVI 1}) were the subject of many articles: Maticiuc and R\u{a}\c{s}canu \cite{ma-ra/10}, Maticiuc, R\u{a}\c{s}canu and Z\u{a}linescu \cite{ma-ra-za/14}, Maticiuc and Rotenstein \cite{ma-ro/12}, Maticiuc and Nie \cite{ma-ni/13} (where the backward equations are studied in the frame of fractional stochastic calculus) and Diomande and Maticiuc \cite{di-ma/14} (where the generator $F$ at the moment $t$ is allowed to depend on the past values on $[0,t]$ of the solution $(Y,Z)$).